-This is the most common NET in people with MEN1.
+These are the most common type of NET in people with MEN1.
 Gastrinomas make large amounts of gastrin.
-If this is not treated, too much stomach acid can cause indigestion, diarrhoea and eventually stomach ulcers.
+This can cause you to have too much acid in the stomach.
+This can cause indigestion, diarrhoea and eventually stomach ulcers.

-Most people with a gastrinoma are given tablets that reduce the amount of acid made by the stomach.
+If you have a gastrinoma, your doctors will usually give you tablets that reduce the amount of acid made by the stomach.
 This helps prevent more serious problems, such as stomach ulcers.
-Other treatments may sometimes be used to treat gastrinomas, such as surgery, hormone treatment or chemotherapy.
+Some people may have other treatments such as surgery, hormone treatment or chemotherapy.

 Non-functioning tumours do not overproduce hormones.
 They are most likely to be found during regular screening scans.
 They may grow slowly and not need treatment straight away.

 You may have an operation to remove the tumour.
 Or your doctors may give you drug treatments.
 This will depend on whether the tumours are benign or malignant.
 Drug treatments may include octreotide, lanreotide, sunitinib (Sutent®) or everolimus (Afinitor®) tablets.

 MEN1 can cause benign tumours in the pituitary gland.

 The pituitary gland is at the base of the brain, behind the top of the nose.
 It makes hormones that control and regulate other endocrine glands in the body.
 These hormones include:

 - prolactin, which causes breasts to grow and produce milk

 - growth hormone, which affects growth and helps to maintain healthy organs

 - adrenocorticotrophic hormone (ACTH), which regulates the production of the hormone cortisol by the adrenal glands.